davidgasquez/davidgasquez.com/src/content/blog/2025-12-13-useful-agentic-workflows-2025.md

 ### Asynchronous Disposable Projects

 There are many things I want only done once.
 Write quick scraping scripts, explore random datasets, generate one off reports, etc. For these kinds of tasks, I fire a few Codex/Claude agents in web and then manually go through the results.
 LLMs are "good enough" machines.
 They shine when "mostly right" is acceptable and the cost of being wrong is low.

+You get to 80% fast, then spend longer on the last 20% than you would have building from scratch - because now you're debugging code you don't fully understand.

 ### Prototyping